RaiSMel/Odin/README.md

 The main gol of the Odin Project is to guide all people with the wish to become a good web programer, their roadmap that i'm following is at this <a href="https://www.theodinproject.com/paths/full-stack-javascript">site</a>.

-## Atention

-The next javascrpits projects will be posted separeted.

 # Library

 ![image](https://github.com/RaiSMel/Odin/assets/93801960/735434e7-3dcb-4e13-89af-2ed542727084)